Compound locomotive

 A compound locomotive is a steam locomotive which is powered by a compound engine, a type of steam engine where steam is expanded in two or more stages.
 The locomotive was only one application of compounding.
 Two and three stages were used in ships, for example.

 Compounding became popular for railway locomotives from the early 1880s and by the 1890s were becoming common.
-Large numbers were constructed, mostly two- and four-cylinder compounds, in France, Germany, Austria, Hungary, and the United States.
-It declined in popularity due to maintenance issues and because superheating provided similar efficiencies at lower cost.
-Nonetheless, compound Mallets were built by the Norfolk and Western Railway right up to 1952.
+Large numbers were constructed, mostly two- and four-cylinder compounds, in Germany, Austria, Hungary, and the United States.
+It declined in popularity due to a perceived increased maintenance requirement.
+Nonetheless, compound Mallets were built by the Norfolk and Western Railway up to 1952 and continued to be designed and built in France until the end of steam in the 1970's.
+French compound engines became highly developed, eventually incorporating reheaters between the high and low pressure stages as well as the initial use of superheaters, ultimately achieving the highest power-to-weight ratio and highest horsepower to fire grate-area ratio of any steam locomotives ever built.

 Introduction

 In the usual arrangement for a compound engine the steam is first expanded in one or two high-pressure (HP) cylinders, then having given up some heat and lost some pressure, it exhausts into a larger-volume low-pressure (LP) cylinder, (or two, - or more), thus extending the expansion part of the thermodynamic cycle.
 The cylinders can be said to work in "series" as opposed to the normal arrangement of a simple-expansion locomotive where they work in "parallel".
 In order to balance piston thrusts of a compound, the HP:LP cylinder volume ratio has to be carefully determined, usually by increasing the LP cylinder diameter and/or by lengthening the stroke.
-In non-condensing engines, the HP:LP volume ratio is usually 1:2¼.
+In non-condensing engines, the HP:LP volume ratio is usually 1:2.25.
 On geared locomotives, cylinder volumes can be kept more or less identical by increasing LP piston speed.
 Compound may refer to any multiple-expansion engine.
 Added insight comes with the terms double, triple, quadruple.
-An experimental triple-expansion locomotive, named the L.F.Loree, was built by the American Locomotive Company and the Delaware & Hudson Railroad in 1933.
+At least three triple-expansion locomotives were built; A vertical boiler, high- pressure 0-4-0 made by Greenwood & Batley in 1878, a 2-2-2 converted from a double expansion locomotive by Francis Webb of the London and North Western Railway and an experimental 4-8-0, named the L.F.Loree, which was built by the American Locomotive Company and the Delaware & Hudson Railroad in 1933.